When you learn to take wealth in proportion, it can change your whole outlook on money. Henry David Thoreau says it best:

 How to Live with Proportions

-To live a frugal life and be as sustainable as possible, you look at wealth in proportion.
+To live a simple and frugal life and be as sustainable as possible, you look at wealth in proportion.
 Think of a set of scales that are balanced.

 On one side, you may have to give up quite a bit of the ‘new and improved’ versions of material possessions.
-To have all of them, there is a frenetic quality to life – always working harder, longer hours to make enough money to have them.
+In order to have ‘everything’ there is a frenetic quality to life – always working harder, longer hours to make enough money to have them.